How Do I Drop Shot In Pickleball?

 Proper body positioning and balance are essential for a successful drop shot.
 Make sure to have a slight bend in your knees and maintain a low and balanced stance.
 This helps you to move quickly and efficiently to approach the ball and maintain control during the shot.
 Keep your weight evenly distributed on both feet and be ready to shift your weight accordingly as you execute the drop shot.

-You may also like: Best Pickleball Serve
+You may also like: Is Padel The Same As Pickleball

 Choosing the right paddle